 (as of Dec.
 2, 2022)

-This option is exclusive to 2022-23 ski season pass holders and is valid until December 1, 2022.
-Add this option when you purchase your ski seaosn pass.
+*This option is exclusive to 2022-23 ski season pass holders and effective until December 1, 2022.
+Add this option when you purchase your ski season pass.
+Taxes are not included.

-Please note that we have NO walking trails during the winter season.
-The Alpine touring trails and snowshoeing trail open one (1) hour before the opening of the mountainside on which they are located and close one (1) hour before it closes.
+All trails are open one (1) hour before the opening of the mountainside on which they are located and close one (1) hour before it closes.

 In case of an emergency

-Ascent trails are not patrolled nor maintained.
+Ascent trails are not patrolled.
 For any assistance, please refer to a Bromont, montagne d’expériences’s staff

 hours, call 911.